rse/speechflow/README.md

 - Node: **device**<br/>
   Purpose: **Microphone/speaker device source/sink**<br/>
   Example: `device(device: "wasapi:VoiceMeeter Out B1", mode: "r")`
+  Description: |
+      This node allows the reading/writing from/to audio devices.
+It is intended to be used as source nodes for microphone devices and as sink nodes for speaker devices.

   | Port    | Payload     |
   | ------- | ----------- |